flowtsohg/mdx-m3-viewer/README.md

 canvas.width = 512;
 canvas.height = 512;

-// Or perhaps scaled with CSS, if you put this in an a resize event listener. canvas.width = canvas.clientWidth;
+// Or perhaps scaled with CSS, if you put this in a resize event listener. canvas.width = canvas.clientWidth;
 canvas.height = canvas.clientHeight;